Bordeaux–Paris: Results – 1891

+Monsieur Bordeaux–Paris

+In a timespan of 11 years, Belgian Herman Van Springel would win Bordeaux–Paris for a record of seven times.

+Ten times Van Springel took part in the legendary long-distance race and as many times he stood on the podium: a unique feat.
+Van Springel was known for his exceptional stamina, although initially he did not have much interest in the tough race.
+"At the time, there was a rather persistent rumour in the peloton that anyone who rode Bordeaux-Paris was exhausted and therefore absolutely unable to play any significant role in the Tour de France.
+Some even claimed that such a one-off marathon race could mortgage the rest of your career."
+Van Springel later said.

+In 1981, his last year as a professional cyclist, he won his seventh Bordeaux–Paris aged 37.

 Last races

 Bordeaux–Paris began to lose prestige in the 1980s.
 It required special training and clashed with riders' plans to compete in the Vuelta a España or Giro d'Italia stage races.
 Fields began to dwindle and the last motor-paced version was 1985; three non-paced versions were held from 1986 but 1988 proved the last as a professional race.